Understand Fraud Detection

 operators to compare anumber

-with a non-numeric value, the comparison will always evaluate tofalse
+with a non-numeric value, the comparison always evaluates tofalse

 The :avs_code: